eth-infinitism/trampoline-example/README.md

 ### Local Network

-1. Run a local hardhat node with `npx hardhat node` or use the node inside the bundler repo.
+1. Run a local [Hardhat Network node](https://hardhat.org/hardhat-network/docs/overview) node with `npx hardhat node` or use the node inside the bundler repo.
 2. Deploy EntryPoint from [the infinitism repo](https://github.com/eth-infinitism/account-abstraction), you can find the instructions [below](#how-to-deploy-entrypoint-locally).
 3. Edit the `entryPointAddress` in `src/exconfig.ts`.
 4. Deploy the factory using `npx hardhat deploy --network localhost`.